Spotify signs new deal with popular US podcaster Joe Rogan

 Spotify also said it will soon make Joe Rogan’s show available on other platforms such as Apple, Amazon and YouTube.

-Joe Rogan has interviewed well-known politicians, businessmen and celebrities including film director Quentin Tarantino, singer Miley Cyrus and Tesla , opens new tab CEO Elon Musk on his podcast.
+Joe Rogan has interviewed well-known politicians, businessmen and celebrities including film director Quentin Tarantino, singer Miley Cyrus and Tesla CEO Elon Musk on his podcast.

 Sweden-based Spotify is focusing on boosting ad revenue on its platform with the help of its advertising marketplace for podcast publishers and creators – the Spotify Audience Network.